- Area Partnerships

 - enable individuals to be active citizens within their own community

-- outreach people through the development and implementation of a range of healthy initiatives that address local needs
+- outreach to others in the community through developing and delivering healthy activities that address local needs

 - develop effective partnership working and capacity building of individuals, organisations and communities

-- focus on 'first step' social support aimed at individuals dealing with anxiety, stress, depression, isolation, lack of self esteem and substance misuse
+- offer 'first step' social support for individuals dealing with anxiety, stress, depression, isolation, lack of self esteem and substance misuse

-- empower Volunteers and the wider community to improve their own health and social wellbeing
+- enable Volunteers and the wider community to improve their own health and social wellbeing

 Therefore, BHC's 'Vision' is to be a strong, dynamic partnership, which reduces health inequalities using a community development approach to promote the health and wellbeing of individuals, families, communities and organisations in Dumfries and Galloway.